-Early Termination Options
+Guide to Early Termination Fees and Options

 There are a few options if the business needs to terminate the agreement early:

-2. Site Substitution: Site substitution involves replacing one site with another under the same contract.
+2. Site Substitution: Site substitution involves replacing one site with another under the same energy contract.
 This option allows businesses to move their operations to a new location without terminating the contract.
 However, the new site must meet the same requirements as the original site under the contract terms.
 For example, if the contract specifies a particular energy demand, the new site must meet that requirement.
 Also, the new site must be within the same utility.

-3. If selling or going out of business, there are some suppliers, like Engie and APG&E, who will allow the defaulting party out of the agreement provided the business gives the correct notice and proof of sale.
+3. If selling or going out of business, there are some electricity service suppliers, like Engie and APG&E, who will allow the defaulting party out of the agreement provided the business gives the correct notice and proof of sale.

 Find the best electricity plan in a few clicks.

-We can help you find the best electricity plan in a few clicks
+We can help you find the best electricity plan in a few clicks.

 Helpful Articles in our Blog